turingschool/curriculum/source/projects/eventmanager.markdown

 $ touch lib/event_manager.rb
 {% endterminal %}

-Creating and placing your ruby file in 'lib' directory is entirely optional.
+Creating and placing your `event_manager.rb` file in 'lib' directory is entirely optional, however, it adheres to a common convention within most ruby applications.
-Placing the 'event_manager.rb' file in the 'lib' directory adheres to a common convention within most ruby applications.
+The filepaths we use in this tutorial will assume that we have put our `event_manager.rb` file within the 'lib' director.

-Ruby source files are often times written all in lower-case characters and instead of camel-casing multiple words together they are instead separated by an underscore (often called *snake-case*).
+Ruby source file names are often times written all in lower-case characters and instead of camel-casing multiple words together they are instead separated by an underscore (often called *snake-case*).

 Open `lib/event_manager.rb` in your text editor and add the line: